 Aspyr Media has posted

-for Tony Hawk’s Pro Skater 4, their forthcoming Mac/PC conversion of the popular console skateboarding game.
+a trailer for Tony Hawk’s Pro Skater 4, their forthcoming Mac/PC conversion of the popular console skateboarding game.

 X-Plane news galore